 5. The app is available offline.
 You can download the information to your mobile device for when you do not have internet access.

 We protect your privacy

 We know privacy is important for newcomers.
 There is no log-in required.
 You do not have to share your name, email address, or any personal information to use the app.
 Your location is not tracked or shared with anyone.
 The app works with Google maps to give you directions but you can download to use offline too.

 Where does FindHello’s information come from?

 We add and update resources regularly.
 Community partners, national organizations, volunteers, and staff help maintain our list of thousands of immigrant services nationwide.
 If you would like to join our team of FindHello volunteers to add services in your community, please fill out our volunteer form.

-Anyone can add resources!
+Anyone can add resources for immigrants!

 We recently added a spreadsheet uploader so local community partners can easily add their list of services to ensure people are finding current and well-vetted support.
 It also makes it a perfect tool at the fingertips of service providers to easily search a mapped-out list of their own connected resources.
 Email [email protected] to learn more!